SamanRashid78/HVAC-System-Using-ATMega32/README.md

 ## How to Run

 **Simulation (Proteus):**
-1. Open `MPI Project.pdsprj` in Proteus 8+
+1. Open `HVAC Project.pdsprj` in Proteus 8
-2. Load `.hex` into the ATmega32 component
+2. Load `HVAC Project.hex` into the ATmega32 component
 3. Run simulation

 **Physical hardware:**